-|≥85% graduates are placed into dietetic internships (DI)
+|≥85% graduates are placed into supervised practice programs||92%|

-|>90% first time pass rate in the RD exam
+|>90% first time pass rate in the RDN exam||97%|

 |2.
-Provide students with a strong foundation in the basic science, research and application of nutrition, food science and management areas for supervised practice or graduate school.
+Provide students with a strong foundation in the basic sciences, research and application of nutrition, food science and management areas to prepare them for supervised practice and graduate school.|

-|>80% of alumni will rate program as meeting needs for DI or graduate school||96%|
+|>80% of alumni rate program as meeting needs for supervised practice or graduate school||96%|

-|>90% of DI directors or supervisors rate graduates as satisfactory or more than satisfactory||93%|
+|>90% of DI directors rate DPD graduates as satisfactory or more than satisfactory||93%|